Mongolia

 This morning, hike into the Ikh Yamaat Valley, home to wildlife like the Siberian ibex and, if you're lucky, argali sheep.
 In July, these plains are filled with ewes and lambs.
 Snow leopards are rarely seen but roam these mountains.
 Visit the Altai Research Institute to learn about ongoing conservation work.
 In the afternoon, there’s a chance to meet eagle hunters, a proud tradition among local Kazakhs who raise golden eagles for hunting in the harsh winters.

 Travel further along the Buyant and Chigertei Rivers to the high pastures of the Kazakh nomads.
 This remote area sits near the Chinese border and remains steeped in traditional ways.
 Here, families herd livestock and continue the ancient practice of eagle hunting.
 The land is also rich in biodiversity, monitored with camera traps capturing images of wolverines, wolves, and rare cats.
 Nearby are archaeological sites left by the Scythians, ancient warriors who once roamed Central Asia.
+Among these sites are ancient deer stones, which are significant monuments reflecting the cultural heritage of the region and its nomadic peoples.

 Drive northwest for four hours to reach Ölgii, the capital of Bayan-Ölgii province.
 After settling in, enjoy a relaxing lunch at a local restaurant.
 Spend the afternoon exploring the small town’s highlights, including its lively bazaar, mosque, museum, and shops selling traditional Kazakh crafts.
 The town’s residents are mostly ethnic Kazakhs, giving it a distinct cultural feel within Mongolia.